bitcoinlayers/bitcoinlayers/README.md

 We have our own database and data ingestion pipeline.
 For some projects, we run our own nodes; for others, we leverage RPCs for our calls.

-See our data ingestion repo to view
+See our [data ingestion repo](https://github.com/bitcoinlayers/data-ingestion) to view:

 1. Scripts used to pull daily supply and reserve data
 2. Database structure, i.e., tables and views